ksuszka/SnakeWars/README.md

 # SnakeWars
-Engine for running snake bots tournament.
+An engine for running a tournament for bots playing *SnakeWars* game.